ojonatan/udacity.com-nd004-p2-multi-user-blog/README.md

 The blog features rich media content powered by jQuery Plugins.
 The uploaded Files - images - require some maintenance work per request.

+## TODO

+* Kill bug invalidating upload url when working with cover and content images
+* Implement cleanup strategy to remove orphaned blobs without damaging blop posts in progress
+* Add markup/ CSS to make the blog appear in shape
+* EXTRA Maybe add some testing scenarios for redirects and comments
+* EXTRA pagination!

 ## Live URL

 https://udacity-160512.appspot.com/blog